NotAShelf/nyx/.github/README.md

 I also maintain some dotfiles for my desktop running Arch Linux.
 See the [main](tree/main) branch if you are interested in my "legacy" dotfiles.

-## Donate
+### Donate

-Want to support me, or to show gratitude?
+Want to support me, or to show gratitude for something I did?
 Consider donating

 via [liberapay.com/notashelf](https://en.liberapay.com/notashelf/)